-An employee’s good performance should always be rewarded and there are so many ways to reward your employees like bonuses, surprise trips, gift cards, and more.
-However, salary increment policy is the most exciting reward one can offer to its employees.
+An employee’s good performance should always be rewarded and there are so many ways to reward your employees other than payroll like bonuses, surprise trips, gift cards, and more.
 Salary Increment is also a way of balancing employees’ expectations through their performance.
-Periodic salary increments typically also depend on a number of circumstances beyond the employee, such as market conditions, organizational policy, the overall performance of the company, etc.
+Periodic salary increments increments typically also depend on a number of circumstances beyond the employee, such as market conditions, organizational policy, the overall performance of the company, etc.

 However, before offering salary increments to your employees you need to have a predefined Increment Policy for a transparent and smoother increment.
 While developing an increment policy for your employees, there might be chances of some common errors.
 If you want to develop a policy that is error-free, this blog is the right place for you.
 This blog will discuss everything from definition to its basis.